Logan Chalmers: Early life

-Playing career

-Club
+Club career

+Dundee United

 Chalmers signed his first professional contract with Dundee United in July 2016.
 His first involvement with the first team was for Seán Dillon's testimonial match in March 2017.
 His competitive debut came in the Scottish League Cup in July 2017, when he came on as a substitute in a 4–1 home win over Cowdenbeath.
 He scored his first senior goal in October 2017, a late winner against Linfield in a Scottish Challenge Cup tie at Tannadice Park.

+Loan spells

 Chalmers was loaned to Arbroath in January 2020.

 On 21 January 2022, Chalmers joined Scottish Championship side Inverness Caledonian Thistle on loan for the remainder of the 2021–22 season.

 He was then loaned to Ayr United in September 2022.
 After a successful loan spell, Chalmers was recalled on 14 January 2023 amid speculation of a move to England.
 Two days later, he moved on loan to Tranmere Rovers.

+On 19 August 2023, Chalmers returned on a season-long loan to Ayr United.

+Partick Thistle

+Chalmers signed a two-year deal with Scottish Championship side Partick Thistle in June 2024.

+Chalmers scored his first Thistle goal, scoring the winner in a 1–0 away win at Hampden against Queen's Park in the Scottish Championship.

-International
+International career

 Chalmers represented Scotland at under-17 level once, playing against the Czech Republic in August 2016.
 He was then capped by the under-21 team in October 2020.